bloomen/cxxpool/README.md

 cxxpool is designed for ease of use, portability, and scalability.
 It is written in C++11 and only depends on the standard library.
 Just copy `src/cxxpool.h` to your project and off you go!
+Tested with GCC, Clang, and Visual Studio.

 ## Example

-This examples creates a thread pool with 4 threads and pushes three simple tasks into the pool.
-The `push()` function returns a future associated to the underlying execution.
+This example creates a thread pool with 4 threads and pushes three simple tasks into the pool.

 ```cpp
 #include <iostream>